 - Publishers can move quickly to address long standing issues in STM publishing in a collaborative, non-competitive way which maximises impact for the academic

-- Usage of peer reviewers has been high at some publishers (but not all) and so far no transferred papers with portable peer review
+- Usage of peer reviewers has been high at some (but not all) and so far no transferred papers with portable peer review

 - Now challenging how we work with preprints and data sharing, so truly complete the loop in a cross-publisher, collaborative manner